sampscl/rubyfc/README.md

 Windows; you might be stuck with Linux
 1. A really strong desire to play this game or contribute, it is very immature and liable to break in surprising ways
-1. Globally-installed `pry` gem; you don't have to have this, but it makes debugging your fleets much easier.
-Use `sudo gem install --no-user --nodoc pry`
 1. Globally-installed `YARD` for easy access to the APIs.
 Use `sudo gem install --no-user yard`